openshift/openshift-origin-design/designs/virtualization/4.6/Upload-image-prior-to-creating-VM/Upload Image prior to creating vm.md

 ![PVC list with drop down button](img/PVC-dropdown.png)

 They will get to a new upload screen with an inline info alert that says this PVC will be created using a DataVolume through Container Data importer (CDI).
-User chooses an image to upload and fills in the PVC details: Name, size, storage class, access mode.
+User chooses an image (data source) to upload and fills in the PVC details: Name, size, storage class, access mode.
 Some of the fields can be filled out but editing will be optional as well.

 ![browse to upload](img/Upload-data-to-pvc-1.png)

-After the user clicks ‘Upload’ they will get to the new installing screen where a spinner symbplyzes the PVC is currently being created.

-The status is shown and updates in real time on the upload screen.
+After the user clicks ‘Upload’ they will get to the new installing screen where a progress bar symbplyzes the upload progress.
+The status is shown and updates in real time.
 We'll include a warning notification with a request to keep the browser instance open until uploading is done, otherwise the upload process will stop and fail.
+Users may still navigate the console, though.
-We'll provide a link to view the PVCs Details page.
+We'll provide a button to view the Persistent Volume Claim details and a link to cancel the upload process.

 ![In between states and upload in progress explanation](img/in-between-state2.png)